Marjayoun: Geography

+Demographics

+In 2014 Christians made up 74.36% and Muslims made up 25.36% of registered voters in Marjayoun.
+39.05% of the voters were Greek Orthodox, 18.98% were Greek Catholics and 19.69% were Sunni Muslims.

-The town of Marjayoun has an overwhelmingly Christian population of about 5,000 people.
+The town of Marjayoun has a Christian majority population of about 5,000 people.
 Greek Orthodox Christians compose the vast majority of the town's population, however, there are also Maronite and Greek Catholic Christians living in Marjayoun.
+Many Marjayouni Christian families trace their roots to the Hauran region, in present day Syria.
 Outside the town, most villages in the surrounding valleys and mountains are predominantly Shia Muslim.

 The Melkite Saint Peter's Cathedral was built in 1892 and restored in 1968 after a fire and in 2009.
 Marjayoun is the seat of the Melkite (Greek Catholic) Archeparchy of Baniyas, which includes the southeastern part of Lebanon.

 Parliamentary representation

 The district of Marjayoun, which includes the town, is largely Shia Muslim.
 It holds three seats in the Lebanese government, two belonging to Shia Muslims and one belonging to Greek Orthodox Christians.